pingcap/docs-cn/tiup/tiup-component-cluster-display.md

 ### -N, --node

-- Specifies the node to query.
-If not specified, all nodes are queried.
+- Specifies the node to display.
+If this option is not specified, all nodes are displayed.
 The value of this option is a comma-separated list of node IDs.
-The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+If you are not sure about the ID of a node, you can skip this option in the command to show the IDs and status of all nodes in the output.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means all nodes.
+- If this option is not specified in the command, all nodes are checked by default.

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, then the service status in their intersection is queried.
+> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

-### -R, --role strings
+### -R, --role

-- Specifies the role to query.
-If not specified, all roles are queried.
+- Specifies the role to display.
+If it is not specified, all roles are displayed.
 The value of this option is a comma-separated list of node roles.
-The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+If you are not sure about the role deployed on a node, you can skip this option in the command to show the roles and status of all nodes in the output.
-- Data type: `strings`
+- Data type: `STRINGS`
-- Default: `[]`, which means all roles.
+- If this option is not specified in the command, all roles are displayed by default.

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, then the service status in their intersection is queried.
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are displayed.

 ### -h, --help